How to Start a Wireframe Project

 So, how do you go from nothing to something?

-Here are a few tried-and-true techniques with real examples that we use to kick start our wireframing.
+Here are a few tried-and-true methods with real examples that we use to kick start our wireframing.

 1. Start with words instead of pictures